-As of December 31, 2022, the key terms for rates under our senior secured credit facility, which are dependent on our leverage ratio (as defined in the credit agreement), are as follows:
+As of December 31, 2023, the key terms for rates under our senior secured credit facility, which are dependent on our leverage ratio (as defined in the credit agreement), are as follows:

-- Revolving Loan: The interest rate on borrowings may be based on an alternate base rate or Term SOFR, at our option.
-Interest on alternate base rate loans is equal to the sum of (a) the highest of (i) the prime rate in effect on such day, (ii) the federal funds effective rate in effect on such day plus 0.5% and (iii) the Adjusted Term SOFR (as defined in our credit agreement amendment) for a one-month tenor in effect on such day plus 1% and (b) the applicable margin.
-The Adjusted Term SOFR is equal to the sum of (a) the Term SOFR rate (as defined in our credit agreement amendment) for such period plus (b) the Term SOFR Adjustment of 0.1% plus (c) the applicable margin.
-The applicable margin varies from 2.25% to 3.75% on Term SOFR borrowings and from 1.25% to 2.75% on alternate base rate borrowings, depending on our leverage ratio.
+- Revolving credit facility: The interest rate on borrowings may be based on an alternate base rate or Term Secured Overnight Financing Rate ("SOFR"), at our option.
+Interest on alternate base rate loans is equal to the sum of (a) the highest of (i) the prime rate in effect on such day, (ii) the federal funds effective rate in effect on such day plus 0.5% and (iii) the Adjusted Term SOFR (as defined in our credit agreement) for a one-month tenor in effect on such day plus 1% and (b) the applicable margin.
+The Adjusted Term SOFR is equal to the sum of (a) the Term SOFR rate (as defined in our credit agreement) for such period plus (b) the Term SOFR Adjustment of 0.1% plus (c) the applicable margin.
+The applicable margin varies from 2.25% to 3.50% on Term SOFR borrowings and from 1.25% to 2.50% on alternate base rate borrowings, depending on our leverage ratio.
 Our leverage ratio is recalculated quarterly and in connection with each material acquisition.
-At December 31, 2022, the applicable margins on our borrowings were 2.00% for alternate base rate borrowings based on our leverage ratio. - Letter of credit fees range from 2.25% to 3.75% based on our leverage ratio as computed under the credit agreement amendment.
+At December 31, 2023, the applicable margins on our borrowings were 1.75% for alternate base rate borrowings and 2.75% for Term SOFR borrowings based on our leverage ratio. - Letter of credit fees range from 2.25% to 3.50% based on our leverage ratio as computed under the credit agreement.
 The rate can fluctuate quarterly.
-At December 31, 2022, our letter of credit rate was 3.00%. - We pay a commitment fee on the unused portion of the Revolving Loan.
+At December 31, 2023, our letter of credit rate was 2.75%. - We pay a commitment fee on the unused portion of the senior secured credit facility.
 The commitment fee on the unused committed amount will range from 0.30% to 0.50% per annum depending on our leverage ratio.
-At December 31, 2022, our commitment fee rate on the unused committed amount was 0.50%.

-• We have the ability to increase the aggregate size of the Revolving Loan by an additional \$200 million subject to lender consent and certain other customary conditions.
+At December 31, 2023, our commitment fee rate on the unused committed amount was 0.50%. - We have the ability to increase the aggregate size of the senior secured credit facility by an additional \$200 million subject to lender consent and certain other customary conditions.

-At December 31, 2022, we had \$205.4 million borrowed under our Revolving Loan, with \$4.7 million of the borrowed amount designated as a loan under the inventory sublimit.
-Our credit agreement allows up to \$100 million of the capacity to be used for letters of credit, of which \$8.5 million was outstanding at December 31, 2022.
-Due to the revolving nature of loans under our Revolving Loan, additional borrowings and periodic repayments and re-borrowings may be made until the maturity date of our credit agreement.
-The total amount available for borrowings under our senior secured credit facility at December 31, 2022 was \$436.1 million, subject to compliance with our covenants.
+At December 31, 2023, we had \$298.3 million borrowed under our senior secured credit facility, with \$19.3 million of the borrowed amount designated as a loan under the inventory sublimit.
+Our credit agreement allows up to \$100.0 million of the capacity to be used for letters of credit, of which \$4.5 million was outstanding at December 31, 2023.
+Due to the revolving nature of loans under our senior secured credit facility, additional borrowings and periodic repayments and re-borrowings may be made until the maturity date of our credit agreement.
+The total amount available for borrowings under our senior secured credit facility at December 31, 2023 was \$547.2 million, subject to compliance with our covenants.
 Our credit agreement does not include a "borrowing base" limitation except with respect to our inventory loans.